deepakQE/Face-Detection/README.md

 # Face-Detection
-It is a basic face detection Code
+ *It is a basic face detection Code*
+ *IN that code you can use your basic Starting Point*